 For a child to be covered by the scheme (a qualifying child), they must be a New Zealand citizen or an ordinary resident.

-The Child Support Act 1991 covers child maintenance arrangements for families living in New Zealand and families where 1 of the parents lives in Australia.
+The Child Support Act covers child maintenance arrangements for families living in New Zealand and families where one of the parents lives in Australia.
 However, you may be able to get child support under the Family Proceedings Act 1980 even if you or the other parent lives outside of New Zealand and Australia.

 The Family Court can become involved if:

 The Family Court can: